JohannesKleine/lokinet/docs/tcp-over-quic.md

 established only within the local device.
 A liblokinet application would invoke a lokinet call to establish such a connection to proxy to a remote host by lokinet name and TCP port.
-This would first establish a lokinet connection to the remote host, then open a QUIC connection over it and start listening for TCP connections on a local port.
+This would first establish a lokinet connection to the remote host, then open a QUIC connection over it and start listening for TCP connections on a the local port.
 When a new TCP connection is established on this port lokinet will establish a new QUIC stream over the existing connection, specifying the destination port while initializing the stream.
 (The client is free to establish as many TCP connections as it wants: each one becomes a separate QUIC stream).

 The situation is similar for the receiving lokinet client: it would listen for incoming QUIC connections on the local lokinet IP and, when establishing a QUIC stream, would establish a local TCP connection to the requested port on the lokinet IP.
 Any incoming stream data is then forwarded into this TCP connection, and any responses are sent back via the QUIC stream.

 ## Example